 In this case the variant of the problem with labels on vertices allowed does not have to be trivial.

 All the elements of $\gr$ can be obtained as some combination of not necessarily all of its elements, in particular of its generators.
-The question is, how many elements of $\gr$ we have to use in order to obtain vertex-$\gr$-colouring edge labelling.
+The question is, how many elements of $\gr$ we have to use in order to obtain a vertex-$\gr$-colouring edge labelling.

-\begin{myproblem} Assume that for given simple graph $G$ with no components of order less than $3$ there exists vertex-$\gr$-colouring edge labelling for every group $\gr$ of order $s$.
+\begin{myproblem} Assume that for a given simple graph $G$ with no component of order less than $3$ there exists a vertex-$\gr$-colouring edge labelling for every group $\gr$ of order $s$.
 What is the minimum number $k=k(G,s)$ such that for every group $\gr$ of order $s$ there is a subset $S\subseteq\gr$, $|S|\leq k$ such that there exists a vertex-$\gr$-colouring edge labelling $f:E(G)\rightarrow S$? \end{myproblem}

 So far we considered only finite Abelian groups.
-So, next question seems to be natural, as some generalization of the problem of the ordinary vertex-colouring edge-labelling.
+So, the next question seems to be natural, as some generalization of the problem of the ordinary vertex-colouring edge-labelling.

 \begin{myproblem} Let $G$ be a simple graph with no component of order less than $3$.
-Determine the smallest value of $k$ such that for any infinite Abelian group $\gr$ there exists a subset $S\subseteq\gr$, $S\leq k$ such that there exists a vertex-$\gr$-colouring labelling $f:E(G)\rightarrow S$. \end{myproblem}
+Determine the smallest value $k$ such that for any infinite Abelian group $\gr$ there exists a subset $S\subseteq\gr$, $S\leq k$ such that there exists a vertex-$\gr$-colouring labelling $f:E(G)\rightarrow S$. \end{myproblem}